ph0wn/ph0wn.github.io/README.md

 #### Posts
 * The posts as well as the other pages uses the same way to display images.
 * The images are stored in the folder `assets/images/` and are referenced in the front matter of the post/page.
-* if you want to add toc to a post, for easier navigation, you can add the following code to the front matter of the post:
+* if you want to add a `toc` to a post, for easier navigation, you can add the following code to the front matter of the post:
     ```yaml
     toc: true
     toc_label: "Ph0wn 2017 Edition"
     toc_icon: "flag"
     toc_sticky: true
     ```
-    the `toc_label` is the title of the toc, `toc_icon` is the icon that will be displayed next to the title, and `toc_sticky` is a boolean to make the toc sticky or not, for more details refer to the [documentation](https://mmistakes.github.io/minimal-mistakes/docs/layouts/#table-of-contents).
+    the `toc_label` is the title of the toc, `toc_icon` is a font awesome icon that will be displayed next to the title, and `toc_sticky` is a boolean to make the toc sticky or not, for more details refer to the [documentation](https://mmistakes.github.io/minimal-mistakes/docs/layouts/#table-of-contents).

 #### Contact Page
-in the contact page, the steering committee members section is *not* by default part of the theme. so for any big changes of the theme, you might need to modify the HTML code in the file `_pages/contact.html`.
+In the contact page, the steering committee members section is *not* by default part of the theme. so for any big changes of the theme, you might need to modify the HTML code in the file `_pages/contact.html` and update its css.

+#### Gallery
+regarding the gallery, the images are stored in the folder `assets/images/gallery/`. to add a new image to the gallery, you need to add the image to the folder. the htlml code will automatically display the images in the gallery. please note that for the moment, only **PNG** and **JPG** images are supported. if you would like to add other formats, you can modify the code in the file `_pages/gallery.html`.

 ## Running the website locally
 you will first need to have jeckyll installed on your machine. you can follow the instructions [here](https://jekyllrb.com/docs/installation/).